 Understanding Dental Benefits

-benefits for a variety of reasons, including promotion of oral health,
+sponsors offer dental benefits for a variety of reasons, including promotion of

-offered, its intent is the same: to help individuals by paying for a portion of
+the plan is offered, its intent is the same: to help individuals by paying for

-about your dental plan should first be directed toward your plan's sponsor.
+this reason, concerns about your dental plan should first be directed toward

-plan's sponsor has agreed to make and the benefits the third-party payer will
+financial commitment the plan's sponsor has agreed to make and the benefits the

 How Benefits Are

-can affect significantly the plan's coverage and your out-of pocket expense.
+this can affect significantly the plan's coverage and your out-of pocket

-In fact, the right to choose between two plans could be the law in your state.
+employees.
+In fact, the right to choose between two plans could be the law in

-To understand and make decisions about your dental benefits, it is important to
+your state.
+To understand and make decisions about your dental benefits, it is

-remember that dental plans are often very different.
-To make the best decision
+important to remember that dental plans are often very different.
+To make the

-for you and your family, you should understand exactly how the different kinds
+best decision for you and your family, you should understand exactly how the

-of dental benefit plans work and how they derive there cost savings.
+different kinds of dental benefit plans work and how they derive there cost

-features of plans may differ somewhat, the most common designs can be grouped
+the features of plans may differ somewhat, the most common designs can be

 Direct Reimbursement programs reimburse patients a